mrismanaziz/Reforestation/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## I couldn't get a reservation at the library.
+They were completely booked.